DavidDTessier/gcp-certifications/Network Engineer/READMEv2.md

             * Regional internal proxy Network Load Balancer
             * Cross-Region internal proxy Network Load Balancer
     * **Passthrough Load Balancer**
-        * Passthrough Network Load Balancers Forwards orginal client packets to the backend un-proxied and preserves client source IP addresses.
+        * Passthrough Network Load Balancers Forwards original client packets to the backend un-proxied and preserves client source IP addresses.
         * Passthrough Network Load Balancers also support additional protocols like UDP, ESP, and ICMP.
         * SSL decryption is passed to the backend (at a cost of CPU burden)
         * **External**